torquefi/torque_docs/docs/resources/05_contribute.md

 # Contribute
-We harness the collective power of a global community to develop Torque.
+We harness the power of a global community to develop Torque.
 Anyone can make a pull request at the [official Torque dApp](https://github.com/torquefi) repository.
-Please title your pull requests appropriately.
+We are looking forward to collaborating with more developers in the future.
+Join us on [Telegram](https://t.me/torquefi) if you're new.

 ## Solo Contributor
 Whether you're an individual with a passion for blockchain technology, finance, or community building, there's a place for you here.
 Solo contributors can engage with existing projects, propose new ideas, or lend their expertise in various capacities.